 Long exposure photography of the horizon from the Kishwauketoe Nature Conservancy.
 Sources of sky glow are identified.

-The Geneva Lake Dark Sky Initiative at GLAS Education was launched in June 2021 to coordinate efforts to reduce light pollution in the Geneva Lake area.
+The Dark Skies Office at GLAS Education was launched in June 2021 to coordinate efforts to reduce light pollution in the Geneva Lake area.
 Using the data from GLAS Education’s LENSS project, we are working towards creating a measurable impact on sky quality.
 By understanding where we are, we can pave a road forward.
 Thanks to our sensor hosts, we will be able to craft a narrative about how bright Geneva Lake once was, and how our community came together to minimize artificial light pollution.

 Working with policy-makers, local organizations, interns, students, and many volunteers, the Dark Skies Office is on its way towards reforming light ordinances and raising public awareness of the benefits of our shared resource: a truly dark sky.

 Additionally, the Dark Skies Office is pursuing formal International Dark-Sky Association recognition as an Urban Night Sky Place for Williams Bay’s Kishwauketoe Nature Conservatory.
 An Urban Night Sky Place designation is awarded to places surrounded by large urban areas whose planning actively promotes the night sky despite the artificial light pollution nearby.